10 Communication Services Stocks Showing Unusual Options Activity In Today's Session

 These bullet-by-bullet explanations have been constructed using the accompanying table.

-• For FB (NASDAQ:FB), we notice a call option sweep that happens to be bullish, expiring in 1 day(s) on February 5, 2021.
-A trader bought 351 contract(s) at a $267.50 strike.
-This particular call needed to be split into 27 different trades to become filled.
-The trader or institution spent $44.7K on this trade with a price of $128.0 per contract.
-There were 3761 open contracts at this strike prior to today, and today 6646 contract(s) were bought and sold.
+• For AMC (NYSE:AMC), we notice a call option sweep that happens to be bullish, expiring in 2 day(s) on February 12, 2021.
+This event was a transfer of 640 contract(s) at a $6.00 strike.
+This particular call needed to be split into 7 different trades to become filled.
+The total cost received by the writing party (or parties) was $28.8K, with a price of $45.0 per contract.
+There were 17253 open contracts at this strike prior to today, and today 43801 contract(s) were bought and sold.

-• For PINS (NYSE:PINS), we notice a call option sweep that happens to be bearish, expiring in 15 day(s) on February 19, 2021.
-A trader bought 298 contract(s) at a $100.00 strike.
-This particular call needed to be split into 3 different trades to become filled.
-The trader or institution spent $38.7K on this trade with a price of $130.0 per contract.
-There were 7377 open contracts at this strike prior to today, and today 4467 contract(s) were bought and sold.
+• For FB (NASDAQ:FB), we notice a call option sweep that happens to be bearish, expiring in 2 day(s) on February 12, 2021.
+This event was a transfer of 452 contract(s) at a $270.00 strike.
+This particular call needed to be split into 5 different trades to become filled.
+The total cost received by the writing party (or parties) was $79.1K, with a price of $175.0 per contract.
+There were 8235 open contracts at this strike prior to today, and today 7139 contract(s) were bought and sold.

-• Regarding CNK (NYSE:CNK), we observe a call option trade with bullish sentiment.
-It expires in 225 day(s) on September 17, 2021.
-A trader bought 600 contract(s) at a $25.00 strike.
-The trader or institution spent $189.0K on this trade with a price of $315.0 per contract.
-There were 211 open contracts at this strike prior to today, and today 2005 contract(s) were bought and sold.
+• Regarding BILI (NASDAQ:BILI), we observe a call option trade with bullish sentiment.
+It expires in 9 day(s) on February 19, 2021.
+Parties traded 210 contract(s) at a $140.00 strike.
+The total cost received by the writing party (or parties) was $294.0K, with a price of $1400.0 per contract.
+There were 4036 open contracts at this strike prior to today, and today 3355 contract(s) were bought and sold.

-• Regarding SNAP (NYSE:SNAP), we observe a call option trade with bearish sentiment.
-It expires in 1 day(s) on February 5, 2021.
-A trader bought 214 contract(s) at a $59.50 strike.
-The trader or institution spent $88.3K on this trade with a price of $413.0 per contract.
-There were 2987 open contracts at this strike prior to today, and today 1348 contract(s) were bought and sold.
+• Regarding QTT (NASDAQ:QTT), we observe a put option trade with bullish sentiment.
+It expires in 65 day(s) on April 16, 2021.
+Parties traded 300 contract(s) at a $5.00 strike.
+The total cost received by the writing party (or parties) was $53.1K, with a price of $177.0 per contract.
+There were 21 open contracts at this strike prior to today, and today 347 contract(s) were bought and sold.

-• For SKLZ (NYSE:SKLZ), we notice a call option sweep that happens to be bullish, expiring in 15 day(s) on February 19, 2021.
-A trader bought 587 contract(s) at a $35.00 strike.
-This particular call needed to be split into 19 different trades to become filled.
-The trader or institution spent $258.2K on this trade with a price of $440.0 per contract.
-There were 10253 open contracts at this strike prior to today, and today 1165 contract(s) were bought and sold.
+• For WB (NASDAQ:WB), we notice a call option sweep that happens to be bullish, expiring in 156 day(s) on July 16, 2021.
+This event was a transfer of 214 contract(s) at a $75.00 strike.
+This particular call needed to be split into 16 different trades to become filled.
+The total cost received by the writing party (or parties) was $72.6K, with a price of $340.0 per contract.
+There were 56 open contracts at this strike prior to today, and today 308 contract(s) were bought and sold.

 Options Alert Terminology